Best Strengthening Exercises for Older Adults

 • Nuts and seeds

-Spread your protein intake throughout the day for optimal absorption.
+Divide your protein intake throughout the day for best absorption.

 Calcium and Vitamin D